You're on the United Kingdom website. Switch to the US website here.

 3. The role of creditors

 In the same way that organisations supporting people with their mental health should be aware of financial difficulty, organisations, like banks and other creditors, should also be aware of the impact debt can have on people’s health.
 Chris believes clear and supportive communication from creditors is crucial to helping people overcoming debt.
-One in five individuals who are in debt feel dread when opening bills and letters, so ensuring creditors are well trained to communicate in a non-threatening way is something the Money and Mental Health Policy Institute think is an essential step.
+One-in-five individuals who are in debt feel dread when opening bills and letters, so ensuring creditors are well trained to communicate in a non-threatening way is something the Money and Mental Health Policy Institute think is an essential step.

 Research Officer at Money and Mental Health Policy Institute ; Chris Lees says: “People often have more than one debt, so they’ll be receiving letters from different creditors and even if one has a really good standard of communication and they only turn to bailiffs as a last resort, for the other six or seven creditors that people are having to deal with, that might not be the case.”